Project Design

 Plugins can hook into lifecycle events:

-For example, my BlogIndexerPlugin searches for all pages with type: blog
+For example, my CollectionIndexerPlugin searches for all pages in a collection and automatically generates an index page.

-This pattern is common in real-world projects (like Jekyll, Hugo, and MkDocs) because it balances simplicity with extensibility.
+This pattern is common in real-world projects because it balances simplicity with extensibility.

 4. Content Processors and Template Engine